goofycoder/startup/thoughts_quotes.md

 - Successful startup founders typically get rich from the process, but the ones I interviewed weren’t in it just for the money.
 They had a lot of pride in craftsmanship.
 And they wanted to change the world.
 That’s why most have gone on to new projects that are just as ambitious.
 - Often familiarity with something kills your excitement.
 - Startups are fascinatingly complicated.

+- profit center vs cost-center

+- there's not much of a market for ideas.
+No one trusts an idea till you embody it in a product and use that to grow a user base.
+Then they'll pay big time.